zenith-parsec/melontype/README.md

   * it's probably a bad idea for everyone.

 ## Current status
+The main reason for this commit is to make sure there is a "good enough" version to go back to if the next radical code changes break everything.

+Let's pretend the previous commit was perfect: if you get commit 20d46d115944a705967b1c6af9ae70f9de6671d1 you should have a working robot.
+The description of functionality here is for that version.

 This code _basically_ works.
 The driving experience is not what it should be.
-You currently need to rotate the aim around as you move to keep it going straight, especially at "high speeds".
-Doing this I was able to translate from one end of my 4' long test box to the other and back again in somewhere between 20 and 30 seconds.
-This is probably fast enough as is for the NHRL 2025 Functionality test, provided you learn to control it.
-The main reason for this and the previous commit is to make sure there is a "good enough" version to go back to if the next radical code changes break everything.
+You currently need to rotate the aim around as you move to keep it going straight, but this may be due to other bugs.
+It can translate between marks 2 feet apart in my 4' long test box and back again in only a few seconds.
+I only need to be able to do 10 feet/minute.
+This is definitely fast enough for the NHRL 2025 Functionality test.
+It did the pinball thing where it bounces off walls when I missed my actual target and hit the wall.

+The robot now uses a PID controller so the throttle is actually a percent of the maximum RPM selector instead of power controller for the ESCs directly.

+There are two numbers displayed on the rotating surface. one of these is the RPM and the other is (i think) the current RPM percent?

-The heading lock is rock steady once you reach ~400 rpm.
-It just doesn't mean anything, and when you start moving, it deflects in a random direction.
-But the heading stays fixed (assume it was fixed) and you just have to change your relative position with the right stick... see below for idealized driving instructions.
+The heading lock is rock steady.
+The heading stays fixed (assume it was fixed) and you just have to change your relative position with the right pot... see below for idealized driving instructions.

+You can enter a mode where you edit the curve for the current robot by first clearing any existing config:
+- plug the USB cable into the teensy
+- open the serial monitor
+- type 'c' and press enter. any previous config is cleared.
+- disconnect the robot from USB and put the top plate back on.

+The next time you use the robot, select some rotation speed with the throttle, wait for it to stabilize (should be instantaneous), then use **Channel 5** and **Channel 6** to stop the display from rotating.
+Then put the 3-position swiitch in the middle position. once the display is stable, move the switch to the bottom position, then back to middle.
+Increase the speed, adjust the dials to stabilize the display, and toggle the 3-position switch again to store the next position.
+Repeat for lots of speeds.

+Once you have enough samples, change the 3-position switch to the top position. now that you have multiple piecewise mapping functions linking data from centrifugal force to RPM, this will keep the display locked at different speeds.

+You can dump the current curve data by:
+- plugging a USB cable into the computer and teensy.
+- open the serial monitor
+- type 'p' and press enter.
+This should dump all captured input mappings.
+ - the dumped look up table maps the current centrifugal acceleration to a predicted RPM.
+The code interpolates between forces.

+The reason for this is: after calibrating the mappings you won't need to adjust the "virtual radius" dial manually ever again.

 ------